RMc-k/Kingdoms_Game/README.md

 - Enemy Attacks: At the end of each turn.
 Chance that an enemy might attack.

 9. **Goal**
-Expand your territory, grow your army, increase wealth and prestige and conquer yout enemy lands to dominate the game.
+Expand your territory, grow your army, increase wealth and prestige and conquer your enemy lands to dominate the game.

 **Credits**
 This game was developed in Java by **Rhys Mckiernan**